paramsiddharth/web-server-suite/servers/nginx/README.md

 A simple React application is served as an example.
 Building that application will also pull `node:15-slim` from Docker Hub.

+For the reverse-proxying example, a dynamic Express app is used.

 ## Implementations
 ### From the Official Nginx base image
 This uses the official Nginx image as the base image.